wilburc/wilburc.github.io/_portfolio/ugh.md

 But sometimes people really *do* want to complain about life’s frivolities.

 Meanwhile, the person being complained to is indifferent and defaults to generic feigned sympathy.

+## Ask other millennials

+I know for a fact, that everyone complains every once in a while.
+While I know why *I* complain, you really never know what goes on in *other* people’s noodles.
+I asked some of my friends (college students, millennials, horrible people), why and how they complained.

+### Why do you complain?
+- “Because my life *sucks*”
+- “It feels good to just get it out there, ya know?”
+- “Sometimes I just have nothing to talk about, and it’s awkward.
+Everyone relates when I complain”
+- “Everyone else does it all the time, I just want to fit in”
+- “To receive sympathy, haha”

+### Why *don’t* you complain?
+- “It feels bad, my life isn’t the worst thing.
+It’s petty”
+- “I don’t want people to think I’m annoying“
+- “I want to complain so much, but I bet people find it annoying“

+### How do you complain?
+- “In-person, if I’m with someone.
+I wouldn’t go out of my way to vent in-person.
+Otherwise, online”
+- ”Definitely over messaging”
+- “Online”

+It was no surprise that people loved to complain–for good reason, too.
+It makes them feel better to get things off their chest, or just have someone sympathize with them.
+I then brought up my idea.

+### Have you ever tried complaining to like, an online bot?
+- “No.”

+It turns out, people didn’t.
+Online bots are typically programmed to generate a response for every line you send.
+But when complaining online, who types out an entire coherent thought before pressing enter?
+Based on my own experience/observations, when truly passionate/furious about something, people

+type

+like

+*this*.

 ## Make a thing